nywinewench/nywinewench.github.io/_posts/2017-02-15-liquid-courage.md

 Personally, you know what scares me even more than the phone?
 The gutting of public schools.
 The Trump administration.
 Fascism.

 If you're so inclined and just need a nudge, I highly suggest taking advantage of the inhibition removal device widely known as ethanol, and pour yourself a glass of wine while you write out or copy down some scripts for your Congress members.
 Have friends over.
-I like [DailyAction](https://dailyaction.org) and [GovTrack](https://www.govtrack.us).
+I like [DailyAction](https://dailyaction.org) and [GovTrack](https://www.govtrack.us) for issue prompts.
 Make a plan, then make the call and treat it like you're calling the hospital on behalf of a loved one in crisis, because that analogy isn't far off.

 Here are some good ones I've been drinking in the last week.